Abhiram-Sharma/DataScienceEncyclopediaAndProjects/Machine Learning Algorithms.md

-# some popular machine learning algorithms and when to use them:
+# Some popular machine learning algorithms and when to use them:

 ### 1. k-Nearest Neighbors (KNN)